sampokuokkanen/belated/README.md

 # Hardworker

 This is HardWorker, a new Ruby backend job library!
-It supports running procs in the background.
+It supports running procs and classes in the background.
-However, it does not yet support classes.
-So only procs.
-Also, you lose all jobs if you restart the process.
+ ~~Also, you lose all jobs if you restart the process.~~ It now uses YAML to load the queue into a file, which it then calls at startup to find the previous jobs.

-But it uses dRuby to do the communication!
+It uses dRuby to do the communication!
 Which is absolute great.
 No need for Redis or PostgreSQL, just Ruby standard libraries.

 TODO LIST:
-- Marshal the job queue into a file so you don't lose all progress
+- ~~Marshal the job queue into a file so you don't lose all progress~~ (Ended up using YAML)
 - Support Rails and ActiveJob
 - Have a web UI
 - Do some performance testing